-The average person needs seven to eight hours of sleep a night, which enables your brain to store memories, and your body to repair and grow muscle and tissue.
+The average person needs seven to eight hours of sleep every night, which enables your brain to store memories, and your body to repair and grow muscle and tissue.

-Lack of sleep causes irritability, lack of concentration and reduced language skills, and is also linked to a rise in depression and anxiety, and weight gain.
-Take our quiz to find out if you’re getting enough sleep.
+Lack of sleep causes irritability, lack of concentration and reduced language skills, and is also linked to a rise in depression and anxiety, along with weight gain.
+So missing out on those precious hours can have a huge impact on both your mental and physical health.

 The REM cycles get longer throughout the night.
 Stages three and four are where it’s most difficult to wake up, and your body repairs and builds up energy for the next day.

-You may find it hard to sleep in silence, as a sudden noise is more noticeable and likely to wake you up, or be bothered by the sound of traffic or a snoring partner.
+You may find it hard to sleep in silence, as a sudden noise is more noticeable and likely to wake you up, or be bothered by the sound of traffic or a snoring partner, particularly if the noise is not part of your usual sleeping environment.

 As some apps are designed for you to listen as you fall asleep, or to listen all night, you could invest in a pair of Sleepphones, which are more comfortable than lying on earbud-style headphones.